Table of Contents

 Be careful with your unearned revenue, though, as tax authorities across the globe have specific requirements for recognizing unearned revenue, and flouting these rules is a good way to get audited.

-In this article, I am going to go over the ins and outs of unearned revenue, when you should recognize revenue, and why it is a liability.
-Don’t worry if you don’t know much about accounting as I’ll illustrate everything with some examples.
+In this article, I will go over the ins and outs of unearned revenue, when you should recognize revenue, and why it is a liability.
+Don't worry if you don't know much about accounting, as I'll illustrate everything with some examples.

 Baremetrics provides an easy-to-read dashboard that gives you all the key metrics for your business, including MRR, ARR, LTV, total customers, and more.